Rarau Mountains: Panoramic Views and Easy Hikes

-The Lady’s Stones and the other rock formations from the highest altitudes are the highlight of all hiking trails.
+The Lady’s Stones and the other rock formations from the highest altitudes are the main attractions of all hiking trails.
 Like any other respectable geological formations from the Carpathians, they also have their own legend.
-In this case, it involves the medieval Prince Petru Rares, whose wife – Lady Elena – and son found shelter here, hiding from Tatar invasions, in fact a common event in that time.
+In this case, it involves the medieval Prince Petru Rares, whose wife – Lady Elena – and son found shelter here, hiding from Tatar invasions, in fact, a common event in that time.
 Lady Elena prayed for salvation that came, however, with a cost.
 Big rocks fell from the mountain, killing the Tatars, but also burying the treasure Lady Elena was hiding.
-According to the legend, the treasure is still buried under the Lady’s Stones, named this way after Lady Elena Rares.
+According to the legend, the treasure is still buried under the Lady’s Stones, named after Lady Elena Rares.

 Several hiking trails depart from the nearby towns and villages, the most popular from Campulung Moldovenesc, Pojorata and Chiril.
 It takes on average four to five hours to reach the highest peak, but some of the trails are closed during winter.

 One of the top attractions in Bucovina, Rarau Mountains are a perfect destination for easy and scenic hikes, and a great starting point to explore the region.
 If you’d like to discover even more of the natural wonders of Bucovina, visit the secular forest from Slatioara and the volcanic Calimani Mountains.

 A complete list of hiking trails is available here (only in Romanian).

 A modern mountain road –Transrarau – goes up to 1,500 meters.
 You can leave your car there, and start your hike from that point during wintertime when the days are shorter and the trails more difficult.